- Enjoy Summer Long Bloom Times

 - Promote Natural Filtration

 The Crystal Tropical Water Lily has large, white flowers that contrast nicely with the mottled leaf foliage.
+The flowers will remain open later in the day.
+In cooler temperatures the the tips of the stamens are a deep purple, creating a spectacular white lily.
 It is a viviparous lily which means it has a long blooming season.

 What To Expect With Mail Order